PolymeshAssociation/signing-managers/README.md

 # SigningManagers

 Monorepo for Polymesh SDK compatible Signing Managers.
+A signing manager abstracts key signing operations to provide a uniform interface for a variety of key storage solutions

 ## Projects